-This local running store chain organizes a variety of free group fun runs every week for all levels of runners.
-They offer giveaways, opportunities to test new gear and more, and the schedule is available on the Portland Running Company website or Facebook page.
+Local running store chain Portland Running Company organizes a variety of free group fun runs every week for all levels of runners.
+They offer giveaways, opportunities to test new gear and more, and the schedule is available on their website or Facebook page.
 These three runs are great for visitors and locals alike:

 - Mondays in the Central Eastside – Every Monday at 6 p.m., 30-50 runners of all paces gather for an easy 4-6 miles run along the Willamette River waterfront, the Springwater Corridor and surrounding neighborhood streets.

 - Thursdays in the Central Eastside – Meet at the store at 6 p.m. for an easy neighborhood run of 5-7 miles followed by refreshments at a nearby watering hole — Portland Running Company buys the first round every week!